Vermont: Revolutionary War

-The Battle of Bennington, fought on August 16, 1777, was a seminal event in the history of the state of Vermont and the United States.
-A combined American force, under General John Stark's command, attacked the Hessian column at Hoosick, New York, just across the border from Bennington.
+The Battle of Bennington was fought on August 16, 1777.
+A combined American force under General John Stark, attacked the Hessian column at Hoosick, New York, just across the border from Bennington.
 It killed or captured virtually the entire Hessian detachment.
-General Burgoyne never recovered from this loss and eventually surrendered the remainder of his 6,000-man force at Saratoga, New York, on October 17 that year.
+General John Burgoyne never recovered from this loss and eventually surrendered the remainder of the 6,000-man force at Saratoga, New York, on October 17 of that year.

 The battles of Bennington and Saratoga together are recognized as the turning point in the Revolutionary War because they were the first major defeat of a British army.
-The anniversary of the battle is still celebrated in Vermont as a legal holiday.
+The anniversary of the battle is celebrated in Vermont as a legal holiday.

 The Battle of Hubbardton (July 7, 1777) was the only Revolutionary battle within the present boundaries of Vermont.
-Although the Continental forces were technically defeated, the British forces were damaged to the point that they did not pursue the Americans (retreating from Fort Ticonderoga) any further.
+Although the Continental forces suffered defeat, the British forces were damaged to the point that they did not pursue the Americans (retreating from Fort Ticonderoga) any further.